 Cashier’s checks can be used in a variety of transactions, but they’re most likely to be used in one of the following scenarios:

 High Dollar Payments

-Instead of hoping that your buyer has funds available in their checking account, you can be reasonably confident that a bank has enough cash on hand to pay what you need.
+Instead of hoping that a buyer has funds available in their checking account, a person can be reasonably confident that a bank has enough cash on hand to pay what’s needed.

 Real Estate Transactions

 Cashier’s checks are often used in real estate transactions because they’re generally paid out faster than personal checks.
-Using cashier’s checks in these instances can also be helpful because the money is guaranteed and the transaction is more secure.
+The money is guaranteed, and the transaction is more secure.

-These checks are often required when a person is making a downpayment on a home.
-Also, a landlord might ask for a cashier’s check for the security deposit.
+These checks are often required when a person is making a down payment on a home.
+Also, a landlord might ask for a cashier’s check for the security deposit on a rental.